ltb-project/white-pages/README.md

 * Advanced search: a full form to search on several attributes
 * Directory: display of all entries in a table form
 * Gallery: display of all entries with their photo
+* Map: Show people location on a map
 * Search and display groups and members
 * Export results as CSV
 * Export entry as vCard